 TRAINING APPROACH

-- Immersion in First Nations culture
+- First Nations cultures

-- First Nations quiz
+- Nations quiz

 - Group discussions